If websites are essentially online versions of physical stores, a pillar content strategy is a way of building a strong foundation for your store.

 A pillar content strategy is an ideal way of producing coherent content pieces that link to each other.
 It helps you leverage every website visit and hook the reader with your extensive topic coverage.

-To sum up, here are some key benefits of a pillar page content strategy:
+To sum up, here are some key benefits:

 Now that you understand the what and why of pillar content strategy, let’s look at how you can create a pillar content strategy for your next project.